-This proxy statement is furnished in connection with the solicitation of proxies by the board of directors (the "board of directors" or the "board") of Ocular Therapeutix, Inc. ("Ocular Therapeutix," "we" or "us") for use at the 2017 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Thursday, June 1, 2017, beginning at 8:30 a.m., Eastern time, at 34 Crosby Drive, Suite 105, Bedford, MA 01730, and at any adjournment or postponement thereof.
-On April 6, 2017, the record date for the determination of stockholders entitled to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 29,028,184 shares of our common stock, par value \$0.0001 per share ("common stock").
+This proxy statement is furnished in connection with the solicitation of proxies by the board of directors, or the board, of Ocular Therapeutix, Inc. for use at the 2018 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Thursday, June 14, 2018, beginning at 8:30 a.m., Eastern time, at 15 Crosby Drive, Bedford, MA 01730, and at any adjournment or postponement thereof.
+On April 17, 2018, the record date for the determination of stockholders entitled to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 37,280,054 shares of our common stock, par value \$0.0001 per share, or the common stock.
 Each share of common stock entitles the record holder thereof to one vote on each of the matters to be voted on at the Annual Meeting.
+In this proxy statement, unless expressly stated otherwise or the context otherwise requires, the use of "Ocular Therapeutix," "the company," "our," "we," or "us" refers to Ocular Therapeutix, Inc.